Daniel-Ros/OOP2/README.md

 ## Bonus Graphic Simulation

-youtube (bonus section ,
-made in Java StdDraw) : [here](https://www.youtube.com/watch?v=yp0BwQUdc-o)
+Youtube (bonus section , made in Java StdDraw) : [here](https://www.youtube.com/watch?v=yp0BwQUdc-o)

 Blue = Call , Yellow = Call destination , Green = Elevator , Light Green = Zero floor
 ![til](bonussample.gif)
 > Sample from youtube video

+This is based on the ex0 assignment, We implemented the elevator logic as described in the assigment requirements And added the drawing capabilities, In fact, it will work with any elevator algorithm or building.

+The building and elevators are drawn dynamically by the number of floors/elevators and the live elevator position